techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 ## How we publish

-Everything centers around our git workflow and GitHub.
-Once pull requests are merged, the site is rebuilt and deployed.
+Everything centers around our [git](https://git-scm.com) workflow and GitHub.
+Once [pull requests](https://github.com/techworkersco/techworkersco.github.io/pulls) are merged, the site is rebuilt and deployed.
 This includes generating an RSS feed.

+### Automation

+We have a number of automated checks than run various verifications on pull requests, as well as tasks like checking spelling and checking for dead links.

+Pull request reviews are partially automated with the help of [Danger](https://danger.systems/ruby/).

+You can see all of our [GitHub Actions workflows here](https://github.com/techworkersco/techworkersco.github.io/actions).

 ### Emails

 Emails are sent via Mailchimp using the [RSS-to-email feature](https://mailchimp.com/features/rss-to-email/).
 After merging a new post to `master`, an RSS feed entry is added as part of regenerating the site.
 Mailchimp checks for updates to the RSS feed, and after finding a new entry an email is generated and sent.

 Emails are sent from **news-noreply@techworkerscoalition.org**.

-Pull request reviews are partially automated with the help of [Danger](https://danger.systems/ruby/).

 ### Tweets